Programme

 Daniel Matejča

-Daniel Matejča, born in Liberec on 30th April 2005, started playing violin at the age of four under the guidance of his mother Olesie Volickova.
-After one year he joined the class of Prof. Ivan Straus, with whom he is still studying today.
+Daniel Matejča, born in Liberec on 30 April 2005, started playing the violin at the age of four under the guidance of his mother, Olesie Voličková.
+After one year, he joined Professor Ivan Štraus’s class and has been studying with him ever since.

-His significant achievements include first prizes in the Josef Muzika International Violin Competition from 2013 to 2017 (in 2014 the special prize - the master instrument of Tomas Pilar) and the absolute winner of the School of Art Competition in 2017.
-As the winner of the Kocian Violin Competition from 2016 to 2018 he appeared as the guest of the well-known violin virtuoso Pavel Sporcl.
-In 2019 he became a laureate of the Kocian Violin Competition.
-He is also a holder of the prize “Zlaty orříšek” from 2017.
-He has participated in master classes organised by the Czech Philharmonic under the guidance of Jiří Vodička and Christian Tetzlaff.
+His significant achievements include first prizes at the Josef Muzika International Violin Competition between 2013–2017 (2014 – special prize: a master instrument by Tomáš Pilař) and winning the absolute prize at the School of Art Competition in 2017.
+As a prizewinner of the Kocian Violin Competition in 2016 and 2018, he appeared in many concerts.
+In 2019, he became a laureate of the Kocian Violin Competition.
+He is also the recipient of the Zlatý oříšek Award (2017).

-Daniel presents himself in various violin classes including music classes in Litomysl, the Liberec International Violin Academy, the Imola Summer Festival in Italy, and the International Music Academy Orpheus in Vienna.
-At these international classes he collaborates with foreign professors such as Stephen Schipps, Simon James, and Michael Frischenschlager.
+Daniel also takes part in various violin courses, including the music courses in Litomyšl, the Liberec International Violin Academy, the Imola Summer Festival in Italy, and the International Music Academy Orpheus in Vienna.
+During these courses, he works with international professors such as Stephen Schipps, Simon James, and Michael Frischenschlager.
+He has also participated in masterclasses led by Jiří Vodička, Christian Tetzlaff, and Augustin Hadelich.

 Aleksandr Rublev